 Wild CLAY WOrkshop

-Together with artist Caitlin Zachow, Amy Joy Hosterman will lead participants through the entire process of creating ceramic work with the local wild red clay, from sustainably harvesting to firing your work.
-Students will work together to dig the clay from the ground, process the clay, mix clay bodies, and fire ceramic work on site.
+Together with artist Caitlin Zachow, Amy Joy Hosterman will lead residents through the entire process of creating ceramic work with the local wild red clay, from sustainably harvesting to firing your work.
+Students will work together to dig the clay from the ground, collect natural temper materials, process and mix clay bodies, and fire ceramic work on site.
 We use simple and widely-accessible tools, techniques, and materials to build a practice that can be duplicated almost anywhere, with what you have at hand.
 This is an immersive workshop and an exercise in making art from the natural world.

-Amy will present on her years of research of our local glacial-lacustrine clay, which we affectionately call “Yooper YumYum” for its likeness to chocolate custard.
-We will discuss the basics of making a clay body suited for particular uses.
-Each student will have access to natural additive materials for creating custom clay bodies.
-We will discuss options for building or modifying kilns for use in remote locations as well as alternative methods of firing and finishing without costly equipment.
+Amy will present on her years of research into the local glacial-lacustrine clay, which we affectionately call “Yooper YumYum” for its likeness to chocolate pudding when in slip form.
+We will discuss the basics of making wild clay bodies suited for particular uses, and options for firing without costly equipment, including converting old electric kilns to gas or wood for use in remote locations.

-Previous experience with clay is helpful.
-All skill levels are welcome with a desire to learn and pitch in.
-If you are newer to clay, you will be guided through the process with suggested projects and demonstrated techniques.
-If you are experienced in clay, you will greatly broaden your material knowledge and practical skill set by exploring the world of wild clay.
+This workshop is intended for those who have some previous experience with clay.
+If you are newer to ceramics, you will be guided through the processes with suggested projects and demonstrations of techniques.
+If you are experienced in ceramics, you will greatly broaden your material knowledge and practical skill set by exploring this world of wild clay!
+Residents should expect to work cooperatively through all stages of the process.

 CLAY WORKSHOP STUDENTS CAN EXPECT TO: